Jervis2049/vite-plugin-crx-mv3/README.md

 - **Type:** `number`
 - **Default:** `8181`

 Create a websocket connection.
-Notify Chrome extension clients to reload when changes are made to the contentscript and servicework files.
+Notify Chrome extension clients to reload when changes are made to the content_scripts and service_worker files.

 #### manifest